LimZiJia/tp/docs/UserGuide.md

 General format: `booking TYPE ACTION INDEX [PARAMETERS]`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-For the subcommands of booking below, here are some clarifications.
+For the subcommands of booking below, here are some clarifications.<br>
-INDEX refers to the index of the observed client/housekeeper list.
+`INDEX` refers to the index of the observed client/housekeeper list.<br>
-NUMBER refers to any integer.
-This could represent the quantity of INTERVAL(s).
+`NUMBER` refers to any integer.
+This could represent the quantity of `INTERVAL`(s).<br>
-INTERVAL refers to a period, which can be 'days', 'weeks', 'months' or 'years'.
+`INTERVAL` refers to a period, which can be 'days', 'weeks', 'months' or 'years'.<br>
-AREA refers to the 'north', 'south', 'east', 'west', 'northeast', 'northwest', 'southeast', 'southwest'.
+`AREA` refers to the 'north', 'south', 'east', 'west', 'northeast', 'northwest', 'southeast', 'southwest'.
 </div>

 ##### Updating client's housekeeping details: `booking client`